cmayron/Legal-Calculus/README.md

 ---

 The LCES architecture is built as a constitutional operating system that governs operational movement rather than outputs.
 Its core layers define admissibility, authority boundaries, workflow fidelity, and effect‑binding constraints, ensuring that no actor—human or machine—can move, authorize, or bind an effect outside its jurisdiction.
 LCES does not attempt to filter or prohibit expressions; instead, it constrains the procedures, execution points, and authority transfers that lead to consequential actions.
 This architecture assumes an attested and non‑subvertible substrate beneath it, with hardware enforcing impossibility and LCES enforcing admissibility, creating a layered governance model where autonomy is bounded by procedure rather than prohibition.

+Doctrine explains.
+Runtime authorizes.
+Execution performs.
+Preservation protects.
+No operational layer may be inferred from doctrine, and no doctrinal surface may collapse into an operational one.
+SCUs, Edition physics, Bootloader mechanics, and runtime movement rules are operational artifacts and therefore do not appear in the Manifesto.
+The Addendum preserves the constitutional firewall between doctrine and execution.

 ---
 # **README — Orientation & Activation Layer (V7.0, Maximum Completeness Edition)**